-In his first six years as the Buckeyes' head coach, Myers posted a 50-43 ledger overall and a 21-14 conference record, with the squad earning a berth each year a conference tournament was held.
-He has led the Buckeyes to the first postseason and Creator's Trophy titles in program history, a share of a league regular-season title, a spot in the NCAA quarterfinals and to a No. 3 seed in the NCAA tournament en route to the first NCAA tournament game at home.
+In his first seven years as the Buckeyes' head coach, Myers posted a 62-50 ledger overall and a 24-16 conference record, with the squad earning a berth each year a conference tournament was held.
+He has led the Buckeyes to the first postseason title in program history, two Creator's Trophy titles, a share of a league regular-season title, a spot in the NCAA quarterfinals twice (2013, '15) and to a No. 3 seed in the 2013 NCAA Tournament en route to the program's first NCAA tournament game at home.

-Under his tutelage, members of the program have garnered 11 USILA All-America honors, 29 all-conference nods and six conference player of the year accolades.
-Over the past six years, members of the Ohio State team have earned 102 Academic All-Big Ten accolades, 145 Ohio State Scholar-Athlete nods and 35 Academic All-ECAC honors, along with the first six USILA Scholar All-American selections in program history.
-The squad maintains a team cumulative grade-point average above a 3.0.
+Under his tutelage, members of the program have garnered 14 USILA All-America honors, 34 all-conference nods and six conference player of the year accolades.
+Over the past seven years, members of the Ohio State team have earned 117 Academic All-Big Ten accolades, 169 Ohio State Scholar-Athlete nods, along with the first eight USILA Scholar All-American selections in program history.

-The team's community service numbers rise each year, with the program volunteering more than 1,800 hours in the community the last three seasons combined.
+The team's community service numbers rise each year, with the program volunteering more than 2,000 hours in the community the last four seasons combined.

 The 2013 campaign was one of the best in program history, posting a 13-4 ledger for the most wins for a Buckeye team since 1978.
 Ten of the victories were during the regular season, just the fifth time a Buckeye team hit double-digit wins before entering postseason play.
 The squad downed both Penn State and Michigan on the road to claim the Creator's Trophy for the first time.
 Wins over ranked opponents Loyola and Denver lifted the Buckeyes to the ECAC tournament crown and the No. 3 seed in the NCAA tournament.
 Nearly 2,400 fans - a number that ranked fourth nationally among all first-round sites - watched the Buckeyes beat Towson 16-6 to advance to the NCAA quarterfinals for the second time in school history.